FilippoRanza/rmd/docs/README.md

 will remove any duplicate file in the user home, and recursivelly in all sub directories, ignoring any directory named *.git* or *important_files*.

+It is allowed to use *--ignore-directories* and *--ignore-extensions* together.

 ### Note
 - When working in *interactive* mode and a  remove file is a